hawkinsw/CPPTimes/pointers.md

 }
 ```

-Just before `function` completes its execution in the program above,
+Just before `function` completes its execution in the program above, the variables have the following values:

 | | Expression | Value |
 | -- | -- | -- |